Elizabeth L'Estrange

 PhD projects

-Dr L’Estrange welcomes enquiries from prospective doctoral researchers wishing to research areas that overlap with her research interests, including women's patronage, book history, books of hours, and courtly visual and literary culture.
+Dr L’Estrange welcomes enquiries from prospective doctoral researchers wishing to pursue research in areas that overlap with her research interests, including women's patronage, book history, books of hours, and courtly visual and literary culture.

 20052023